minhueb7321/cyclistic_bike_sharing/README.md

 Create targeted promotions for weekday casual riders, highlighting potential savings from converting to membership.

 Develop a loyalty program for frequent casual riders to gradually nudge them toward membership.

+🚀 Outcome

+This project showcases my ability to clean large datasets, extract meaningful business insights, and communicate recommendations effectively — key competencies for any data analyst role.